Hazardous Waste – Characteristics, Management & Treatment

 In regulatory terms, a hazardous waste is a waste that appears on one of the four RCRA hazardous wastes lists (the F-list, K-list, P-list, or U-list)

-Hazardous waste management is a very important aspect which should be taken seriously from the point of waste generation, storage, transportation, treatment, and disposal.
+Hazardous waste management is a very important aspect that should be taken seriously from the point of waste generation, storage, transportation, treatment, and disposal.

-Some times, waste generation can be managed at the source thereby reducing the total amount of waste generated.
-Storage and transportation should be done using government approved standards; spilling of waste while on transit should be curtailed.
+Sometimes, waste generation can be managed at the source thereby reducing the total amount of waste generated.
+Storage and transportation should be done using government-approved standards; spilling of waste while in transit should be curtailed.

 Hazardous Waste Treatment: